hcliedtke/ADDA_taller2/index.md

 In this course we will discussing how -omics have helped us answer questions related to this subject.
 We will also be working through a hands-on example of how we go about evaluating data obtained from an RNAseq experiment.

+The practical sessions of this course will heavily relly on the `tidyverse` in R. This is a great tool that will make working with -omics data much easier.
+There are many resources online to help you get started, such as [this R book](https://bookdown.org/ansellbr/WEHI_tidyR_course_book/) by Brendan Ansell.

 > Course lecturers:
 > Ivan Gomez-Mestre | H. Chirstoph Liedtke